DamoM73/turtle_vid_tute/lesson_4.md

 ### Data types

 Variables in Python can hold different types of data.
-The four types of data we will be concerned with are:
+The four types of data we will use are:

 - **integer numbers** (`int`)
   - stores whole numbers
-  - can be identified by a whole whole number
+  - identified by a whole number
 - **floating point numbers** (`float`)
   - stores numbers that have a decimal points
-  - can be identified by having a decimal point with at least one number after it.
+  - identified by having a decimal point with at least one number after it.
 For example, `1` is and integer, `1.0` is a float
 - **strings** (`str`)
   - stores characters like letters, numbers and special characters
   - start and end with `"` or `'` (just make sure they are the same the at beginning or end)
   - numbers can be a string.
 For example, a phone number like `0432 789 367` is a string not and integer or float.
 It contains spaces and you would never do a calculation with it.
 - **Booleans** (`bool`)
-  - stores either `True` or `False`
+  - store either `True` or `False`

 Using data types helps Python work out what kind of operations it can do with the variable.
 For example, it wouldn't make much sense to divide a string.
 Python also has special operations called **methods**.
-Each data type has it's own collection of methods.
+Each data type has its own collection of methods.
 You will learn more about data types throughout your programming journey.

 Now, lets look at the error again: